kognifai/Galore/SDK-documentation/Pipeline Operations.md

 input ~/Test/somedata |> maps 's[0], sampleRates[0]*2, offsets[0]+100'

-The Histogram function returns an array of array containing : the bins count, the lower bounds and the upper bounds for each bin.
+The Histogram function returns an array of array containing: the bins count, the lower bounds and the upper bounds for each bin.
-The two expressions below produce a samplec set with 6 channels, 3 for the first histogram and 3 for the second one.
+The two expressions below produce a sample set with 6 channels, 3 for the first histogram and 3 for the second one.
 ```
 input ~/Test/somedata |> maps 'Histogram(s[0],10)' 'Histogram(s[0],10,0.0,100.0)'
 ```